syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 ### Sort By Summary In Caption

 This section illustrates how to sort groups by values of the summary.
 By default, when grouping is applied, it sorts records by the values of grouped column.
-When you want to change this default group and make grouping sort records by the values of group summaries, thre are a couple of ways to achieve this.
+When you want to change this default group and make grouping sort records by the values of group summaries, there are a couple of ways to achieve this.
 You can use your own custom comparer to define the sort order.
 An alternate solution is to make use of built-in method, that is specially designed to use in this scenario, named SetGroupSummaryOrder.

 #### SetGroupSummaryOrder Method